-To help support your child through Clearing, we’ve put together a guide that includes our top Clearing tips for parents and carers.
+To help support your child through Clearing, we’ve put together a guide that includes our top Clearing tips.

 What is clearing?

-Clearing is the way to find a university place if a student has:
+Clearing is the way to find a university place if your child has:

 • Changed their mind about what they want to study and where